Boeing 787 Dreamliner: 2023

-In February 2023 a further problem, of an analysis error by a supplier related to the 787 forward pressure bulkhead, was identified, leading to a further temporary halt in deliveries (but not in production) and a 5% drop in the company’s share price.
+In February 2023, a further problem, of an analysis error by a supplier related to the 787 forward pressure bulkhead, was identified, leading to a further temporary halt in deliveries (but not in production) and a 5% drop in the company's share price.
 On March 10, the FAA approved the resumption of the deliveries.

+2024

+In April 2024, Boeing engineer Sam Salehpour reported that the 787's (as well as the 777's) fuselage had been improperly assembled and that it could cause individual aircraft to break apart in mid-air.
+Salehpour also claimed that he tried to raise these concerns to Boeing but was reprimanded by the company.
+The FAA is investigating Salehpour's allegations.
+Boeing released a statement rejecting these claims.

+2025

+In early 2025, Italian authorities discovered a fraud scheme involving over 4,800 parts.
+The investigation indicated that Manufacturing Process Specification (MPS), an Italian supplier, and its subcontractors had falsified quality certifications for the components used in the Dreamliner.
+MPS, however, no longer exists as a company.

 Design

-The Boeing 787 Dreamliner is a long-haul, widebody, twin-engine jetliner, designed with lightweight structures that are 80% composite by volume; Boeing lists its materials by weight as 50% composite, 20% aluminum, 15% titanium, 10% steel, and 5% other.
+The Boeing 787 Dreamliner is a long-haul, widebody, twin-engine jetliner, designed with lightweight structures that are 80% composite by volume; Boeing lists its materials by weight as 50% composite, 20% aluminum, 15% titanium, 10% steel, and 5% other materials.
 Aluminum has been used throughout the leading edges of wings and tailplanes, titanium is predominantly present within the elements of the engines and fasteners, while various individual components are composed of steel.

 External features include a smooth nose contour, raked wingtips, and engine nacelles with noise-reducing serrated edges (chevrons).
-The longest-range 787 variant can fly up to 7565 nmi, or the even longer Qantas QF 9 flight between Perth Airport and London–Heathrow, over 7,828 nmi.
+The longest-range 787 variant can fly up to 7565 nmi, or the even longer Qantas QF 9 flight between Perth and London Heathrow, over 7,828 nmi.
 Its cruising airspeed is 0.85 Mach.
 The aircraft has a design life of 44,000 flight cycles.